Property Photos & Pricing

 Program Includes:

-• 5 day and 4 nights in a hotel in the city center with private ensuite bath, cafe, restaurant, and health spa.
+- 5 day and 4 nights in a hotel in the city center with private ensuite bath.

-• Full course Chef’s Tasting Menu on your first night arrival with a toast of wine included.
+- Full course Chef’s Tasting Menu on your first night arrival with a toast of wine included.
+Liqueurs, coffee, cocktails, are not included.

-• A delicious Food Lovers’ Tour – visit the North End, the Italian neighborhood, with tastings.
+- A Food Lovers’ Tour – visit the North End, Boston’s Italian neighborhood, with food tastings along the way, included.

 Program Prices